ligitacy/asl/README.md

 Note that although the three souls do not have individual splits there is an autosplit after you finish donating the guild master's soul ("The Souls of Heroes").

 Loading a save is not detected.
 If you fuck up, own that shit fam.
+Also means you should refrain from pressing Go until the autosave.